 In the BigQuery console, open one of the tables that you just loaded.

-You can see the table schema in the Schema view on the right.
-Find out how much data is in the table, by navigating to the Details view:
+You can see the table schema in the Schema tab.
+4. Find out how much data is in the table by navigating to the Details tab:

-Open the Preview view to see a selection of rows from the table.
+- Open the Preview tab to see a selection of rows from the table.

-Find the total number of Wikimedia views between 2-3pm on April 10, 2019, by writing this query:
+- Find the total number of Wikimedia views between 2 and 3 PM on April 10, 2019, by writing this query:

 SELECT SUM(requests) FROM `lab.pageviews_20190410_140000`

-In a few seconds, the result will be listed in the bottom, and it'll also tell you how much data was processed:
+In a few seconds, the result is listed in the bottom and it also tells you how much data was processed:

-The Wikimedia dataset contains page views for all of the Wikimedia projects (including Wikipedia, Wiktionary, Wikibooks, Wikiquotes, etc).
-Let's narrow down the query to just English Wikipedia pages by adding a
+The Wikimedia dataset contains page views for all of the Wikimedia projects (including Wikipedia, Wiktionary, Wikibooks, and Wikiquotes).
+Narrow the query to just English Wikipedia pages by adding a

 SELECT SUM(requests), wiki FROM `lab.pageviews_20190410_140000` WHERE wiki = "en" GROUP BY wiki